 This contract shall be in full force and effect from the date of July 1, 2001, to and including June 30, 2003, and shall be considered as renewed from year to year thereafter unless either party to this agreement notifies the other party, in writing, in accordance with the following negotiation schedule, of its desire to modify or terminate this agreement.

-Section B. Negotiation Schedule
+Section B. Negotiations Schedule

-Either party desiring to modify or terminate the agreement must notify the other party in writing by March 30, 2003.
-Negotiations may commence earlier than specified herein by agreement of the parties.
-Changes agreed upon shall be reduced to writing and signed by both parties.
+Either party desiring to modify or terminate the agreement must notify the other in writing by March 30, 2003.

+Prebudgetary negotiations shall commence upon mutual agreement.

 Section C. Legislative Contingencies